daitangio/oracle-aq-jms/CONTRIBUTING.md

 A code review will be performed by a AQ-JMS core team member, and one of three outcomes will result:

-1. The change is rejected -- Not all changes are right for [AQ-JMS's philosophy](#project-philosophy).
-If your change is rejected it might be better suited for a plugin, at least until it matures and/or proves itself with the users.
+1. The change is rejected -- We will provide a comment for the reason we rejected it.
 2. The change is rejected, *unless* -- Sometimes, there are missing pieces, or other changes that need to be made before the change can be accepted.
 Comments will be left on the commits indicating what issues need to be addressed.